-Role Responsibility Proponent's Project Manager Responsible for implementation of CWP Renewables Environmental Policy; Responsible for approval and management of EPC Contractor; Responsible for delivery of the Project in accordance with this EMS, associated plans and statements and State and Commonwealth conditions of approval; Review and approve Project design changes, and update Project Environmental Officer and Project Community Officer; Provide adequate resources to allow the implementation of the Project EMS; Issue non-conformance notices and to issue actions to avoid or minimise potential environmental impacts, and failing the effectiveness of such steps, order cessation of a specific activity; Ensure all Project personnel attend an environmental site induction prior to commencing work; and Hold regular Project team meetings.
+Role Responsibility Proponent's Project Implementation of Squadron Energy Environmental Policy; Manager Approval and management of EPC Contractor; Delivery of the Project in accordance with this EMS, associated plans and statements and State and Commonwealth conditions of approval; Review and approve Project design changes, and update Project Environmental Officer and Project Community Officer; Provide adequate resources to allow the implementation of the Project EMS; Issue non-conformance notices and to issue actions to avoid or minimise potential environmental impacts, and failing the effectiveness of such steps. order cessation of a specific activity; Ensure all personnel attend a Project Environmental site induction prior to commencing work; and Hold regular Project team meetings.

-Role Responsibility Project Environmental Ensure site specific environmental requirements are fulfilled and be the primary Advisor point of contact for community and liaison; Ensure sub-contractors and agents comply with the EMS, management plans and programs; Undertake environmental surveillance, auditing and reporting; Be the primary point of contact for regulatory agency liaison; Oversee environmental monitoring; Report to the Proponent's Project Manager on environmental performance of the EPC and sub-contractors: Ensure the community is well informed of activities at the Project site, and activities which may affect the Community and their interests; Ensure all staff and contractors are aware of the community; and Consultation requirements and complaints protocols.
-Independent Review the adequacy of the measures undertaken to deliver the Project in Environmental Auditor accordance with the EMS, management plans, programs, Development Consent and Commonwealth approval.
-To be undertaken within six months of the commencement of construction and every three years thereafter. consistent with the requirements of the Approval; Request reasonable steps to be taken to avoid or minimise unintended or adverse environmental impacts, and failing the effectiveness of such steps, direct that relevant actions be ceased immediately; and Provide an audit report to be forwarded to the Secretary or Minister as relevant that: assesses whether the development complies with the relevant requirements in this consent, and any strategy, plan or program required under the consent; and recommend appropriate measures or actions to improve the environmental performance of the development and any strategy, plan or program required under the consent EPC Project Manager Overall responsibility for all contractors and subcontractors involved in the Develop the Risk Management Plan for construction, and maintaining that plan throughout construction; Consult with Proponent's Project Manager in relation to all Project design plan changes: Ensure adequate resources are available for all contractors and subcontractors to deliver the Project in compliance with the EMS and other relevant documents: Ensure all contractors and subcontractors are inducted prior to commencing work: Hold regular Project team meetings and toolbox talks, ensuring information is shared between all site personnel; and Support and attend Community Consultative Committee (CCC) meetings at the request of the Proponent's Project Manager.
+Role Responsibility Proponent's Environmental Advisor Ensure site specific environmental requirements are fulfilled and be the primary point of contact for community liaison for environmental matters; Ensure sub-contractors and agents comply with the EMS, management plans and programs; Undertake environmental surveillance, auditing and reporting; Primary point of contact for regulatory agency liaison; Oversee environmental monitoring; Report to the Proponent's Project Manager on environmental performance of the EPC and sub-contractors; • Proponents Community Relations Advisor Ensure the community is well informed of activities at the Project site, and activities which may affect the Community and their interests; Ensure all staff and contractors are aware of the community; and Consultation requirements and complaints protocols.
+Proponent's Independent Environmental Auditor Review the adequacy of the measures undertaken to deliver the Project in accordance with the EMS, management plans, programs, Development Consent and Commonwealth approval.
+To be undertaken within 12 weeks of the commencement of construction and every six months thereafter during construction, consistent with the requirements of the Approval; Request reasonable steps be taken to avoid or minimise unintended or adverse environmental impacts, and failing the effectiveness of such steps, direct that relevant actions be ceased immediately; and Provide an audit report to be forwarded to the Secretary or Minister as relevant that: assesses whether the Project complies with the relevant requirements in the Development Consent, and any strategy, plan or program required under the Development Consent; and recommends appropriate measures or actions to improve the environmental performance of the Project and any strategy, plan or program required under the Development Consent EPC Project Manager Overall responsibility for all contractors and subcontractors involved in the Project; Develop the Risk Management Plan for construction, and maintaining that plan throughout construction; Consult with Proponent's Project Manager in relation to all Project design plan changes; Ensure adequate resources are available for all contractors and subcontractors to deliver the Project in compliance with the EMS and other relevant documents; Ensure all contractors and subcontractors are inducted prior to commencing work; Hold regular Project team meetings and toolbox talks, ensuring information is shared between all site personnel; and Support and attend Community Consultative Committee (CCC) meetings at the request of the Proponent's Project Manager.